ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

-+Represent objects used in the analyzed code like variables and methodCalls +Lets us identify the objects a Class or Method manage +Lets us recognize who is the instance that assigned another instance ++For MethodInstances; since Methods are created AFTER the analysis of the code is finished, there is no need for Method declaration to register into the instancesDictionary*
++Represent objects used in the analyzed code like variables and methodCalls +Lets us identify the objects a Class or Method manage +Lets us recognize who is the instance that assigned another instance ++For MethodInstances; since Methods are created AFTER the analysis of the code is finished, there is no need for Method declaration to register into an instances dictionary*
 -Drawbacks

 *Because we needed that when a Method Instance created itself before the Method declaration